wikipathways/pvjs/README.md

 First install [Node.js](http://nodejs.org/).

 Install grunt and bower `npm install -g grunt-cli bower`.
+The automatic tests perform an image diff to compare the present rendering of a test pathway with the last known good version.
+This image diff requires you to install [ImageMagick](http://www.imagemagick.org/).

 Than in console `cd` into project folder and install all necessary plugins: